CartoDB/odyssey.js/CONTRIBUTING.md

-Want to help us build an amazing library to help tell map based sotries?
+Want to help us build an amazing library to help tell map based stories?
 Here is how you can get started.

 ## Library feedback